 Employee savings offerings give staff a stake in the company's performance and results.

-Since 2016 this programme has concerned 10 countries in which Crédit Agricole CIB is present.
+Capital increases are regularly offered to Group members of staff worldwide.
+In 2021 this programme concerned 9 countries in which Crédit Agricole CIB is established.

-Employee savings schemes involve employees in the company's performance and results.
 Since 2016 in France, a profit-sharing arrangement includes FReD, the Bank's CSR indicator, which reflects the shared commitment of staff and of the company to the success of its CSR policy.
-Capital increases are regularly offered to Group members of staff worldwide.
-In 2019 this programme concerned 19 countries in which Crédit Agricole CIB is established.

-Internationally mobile populations benefit from specific social benefits that are adapted if necessary to the country of origin / host country.
+In addition, internationally mobile populations benefit from specific social benefits that are adapted if necessary to the country of origin / host country.